 The strongest link

-Why a tightknit supply chain matters
+Why a tight-knit supply chain matters

-By now most people are aware of the obvious reasons behind the growing ‘buying local’ trend.
 However, buying from regional producers doesn’t just help decrease the environmental impact, sustain local communities, and bolster the national economy.
 It can be about just knowing your favourite products will be on the shelves when you need them.

+Internationally the ‘buy local’ movement has gone from strength to strength in recent years.
 Consumers are increasingly aware of the benefits that come with supporting local producers, manufacturers and artisans from an economic and environmental standpoint.
 Less distance covered in shipping means less carbon released into the atmosphere.
 More support for Kiwi companies means more jobs locally and greater strength in communities.

 At Topflite we are happy to share that our stock is always well managed to ensure most of our range can be quickly and easily packed up and sent out.
 With the bulk of our food grown on local farms we know exactly what to expect.
 We’re not reliant on waiting for ships to arrive in port to send out orders.